olafkouamo/mltoolkit/docs/index.rst

 Welcome to mltoolkit's documentation!
 =====================================

-This library is a collection of tool machine learning package, in order to assist you in your daily modelling
+This library is a collection of machine learning tool packages, in order to assist you in your daily modelling

 The code is open source, and `available on github`_.